vbookshelf/Offline-MedAi-Console/README.md

 <br>

-The true power of Ai lies not in Ai replacing humans but in Human/Ai collaboration.
-The MedAi Console is an offline platform that gives clinicians the privacy and flexibility to experiment with MedGemma and use it to create their own Ai tools.
-This could lead to some novel applications that programmers could never have imagined.

 The MedAi Console is a transparent, offline-first and privacy-first multimodal Ai console where clinicians can talk, type, show images, adjust parameters and create Ai tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama to serve the Large Language Model (LLM).
-The key value proposition is this: Nothing ever leaves your device.

-The app, powered by Google's MedGemma 4B model, is a multi-disciplinary and multi-lingual virtual colleague that can help clinicians review documents, brainstorm ideas, generate hypotheses, challenge assumptions, and learn fast.
-It gives clinicians a private and secure place to think clearly and quickly about difficult problems.
+The console is powered by Google's MedGemma 4B model - a multi-skilled medical model.
+It’s trained to interpret medical images in four specialities: Radiology (X-rays, CT scans), Digital Pathology (Tissue slides), Dermatology (Skin conditions) and Ophthalmology (Retinal scans).
+The model can also understand medical documents.
+Moreover, it has the general purpose capabilities of the original Gemma3 model from which it was derived.
+For example, MedGemma is multilingual.

 <br>